 | Training | Part of ops | 1-2 FTE | 3-6 FTE |

-Financial Management by Phase
+How Does Financial Management Change by Phase?

 | Metric | Phase 1 Target | Phase 2 Target | Phase 3 Target |